nicolabs/nicolabs.net/_posts/2013-06-15-How-to-cook-an-egg-with-a-Gimp.md

 You will find the full Gimp source attached to this article, which I invite you to reuse at will.

 >Being a casual user of Gimp, there might be better approaches to get it done.
->
-> For instance, if you're looking for a way to quickly build a textured egg, have a look at this tutorial : http://www.gimptalk.com/index.php?/topic/1659-making-empty-broken-egg-shell-in-gimp/
+>For instance, if you're looking for a way to quickly build a textured egg, have a look at this tutorial : [gimptalk.com/index.php?/topic/1659-making-empty-broken-egg-shell-in-gimp](http://www.gimptalk.com/index.php?/topic/1659-making-empty-broken-egg-shell-in-gimp/)

 ## The shape

 The first step is to draw the shape of our egg.

 You can do it in different ways :

-- Reuse an existing template (this is what I've done for this tutorial : http://elledemai.blogspot.fr/2009/03/tutoriel-uf-et-cu-happy-eggs.html)
+- Reuse an existing template (this is what I've done for this tutorial : [elledemai.blogspot.fr/2009/03/tutoriel-uf-et-cu-happy-eggs.html](http://elledemai.blogspot.fr/2009/03/tutoriel-uf-et-cu-happy-eggs.html))
-- Use a dedicated plug-in (e.g. http://www.gimpchat.com/viewtopic.php?f=9&t=7038)
+- Use a dedicated plug-in (e.g. [gimpchat.com/viewtopic.php?f=9&t=7038](http://www.gimpchat.com/viewtopic.php?f=9&t=7038))
 - Use the Ellipse tool in combination with others (not tested)
 - Directly use the Sphere designer tool (not tested)
 - ...